-Try to watch television with your kids (especially during the News), listen for their questions and answer them honestly.
-Tragedies affect everyone, both children and adults.
-Children need to talk about their fears, frustration and disbelief.
-It is important that we are watchful for these emotions and encourage open discussions.
+Try to watch television with your kids (especially during the News), listen to their questions and answer them honestly.
+Tragedies affect everyone, both children, and adults.
+Children need to talk about their fears, frustration, and disbelief.
+It is important that we are watchful for these emotions and encourages open discussions.

 Children may be worry: